neutrino2211/webjs/docs/create-modules.md

     - `module-vue`: this specifies a vue-js module.
     - `module-java`: this specifies a java module.
 * `engine`: this is the main file for your module (Only use this for task runners)
-* `requires`: this is the minimum update version your module needs to run
+* `requires`: this is the minimum version your module needs to run

 ### Examples